 Use toddler utensils

 Some foods will be easier than others for Baby to eat with utensils.
 To help with spoon usage, try sticky foods like oatmeal or yogurt.
 With forks, start serving softer foods like boiled vegetables or fruit.
 And while you’re being selective about the food you put on Baby‘s plate, be just as selective with where you put that plate.
 You’ll want Baby in an area that’s easy to clean up, maybe with a placemat you can wipe down after the meal.
-If you’re not worrying about Baby making a mess, he will have more freedom as he learns this newfangled way of eating.
+If you’re not worrying about Baby making a mess, they will have more freedom as they learn this newfangled way of eating.

 You’ll be using a little bit of your meal time to supervise and guide Baby, but having them eat at the table with you will make them feel like a big kid who is ready to eat with the grown-ups!
 It will also give you the opportunity to lead by example as Baby watches you use your utensils.

 Using utensils is now second nature for you, so it can be frustrating when Baby doesn’t get it right away.
 Remember to praise them even when things don’t go exactly as planned.
 You want Baby to be excited about using utensils and eating on their own, so try to find things that they do really well and encourage them to do them again!